-Our obligation to issue and sell the securities offered hereby to the purchasers is subject to the conditions set forth in the securities purchase agreement.
+Our obligation to issue and sell the securities offered hereby to the purchasers is subject to the conditions set forth in the securities purchase agreements.
 A purchaser's obligation to purchase the shares offered hereby is subject to the conditions set forth in the securities purchase agreement.
 Closing conditions for us include receipt of payment for the securities and the continued accuracy of representations and warranties of purchasers under the securities purchase agreements.
-Closing conditions for the benefit of holders under the securities purchase agreements and the placement agency agreement, include, (i) no stop order suspending the effectiveness of the registration statement of which this prospectus forms a part shall have been issued and no proceedings for such purpose shall have been initiated, (ii) the placement agent shall not have discovered and disclosed to us on or prior to closing that the registration statement or any amendment or supplement thereto contains an untrue statement of a fact which is material or omits to state any fact which is material and is required to be stated therein or is necessary to make the statements therein not misleading, (iii) the receipt of standard closing legal opinions from counsel to us, (iv) the receipt of an officer's certificate from one of our officers, (v) we shall not have sustained any loss or interference with its business pursuant to certain natural disasters and no changes affecting our the business, management, financial position, stockholders' equity or results of operations, (vi) no actions by law, statute, rule, regulation or order shall have occurred which would prevent the issuance of the

-Shares, (vii) there shall not have occurred any general market collapse in the United States and the United States shall not have become engaged in a war or declared a state of emergency or another adverse change to general economic, political or financial conditions shall not have occurred, which make the sale of the Shares or Pre-fundedWarrants impracticable or inadvisable, and (viii) the Financial Industry Regulatory Authority shall not have objected to the compensation of the placement agent.
+Closing conditions for the benefit of holders under the securities purchase agreements and the placement agency agreement, include, (i) no stop order suspending the effectiveness of the registration statement of which this prospectus forms a part shall have been issued and no proceedings for such purpose shall have been initiated, (ii) the placement agent shall not have discovered and disclosed to us on or prior to closing that the registration statement or any amendment or supplement thereto contains an untrue statement of a fact which is material or omits to state any fact which is material and is required to be stated therein or is necessary to make the statements therein not misleading, (iii) the receipt of standard closing legal opinions from counsel to us, (iv) the receipt of an officer's certificate from one of our officers, (v) we shall not have sustained any loss or interference with its business pursuant to certain natural disasters and no changes affecting our the business, management, financial position, stockholders' equity or results of operations, (vi) no actions by law, statute, rule, regulation or order shall have occurred which would prevent the issuance of the Shares, (vii) there shall not have occurred any general market collapse in the United States and the United States shall not have become engaged in a war or declared a state of emergency or another adverse change to general economic, political or financial conditions shall not have occurred, which make the sale of the Shares or Pre-funded Warrants impractica received investor funds without interest added or any deductions made.

-To the extent that any of the aforementioned closing conditions are not met or waived by the investors or the placement agent at or prior to closing and the offering is terminated as a result, we will promptly return all received investor funds without interest added or any deductions made.
 If an investor has delivered funds into the account prior to signing a binding subscription agreement and prior to closing determines not to participate or does not sign a subscription agreement, such investor's funds will be returned promptly upon notice of the investor to us or the placement agent of the investor's determination not to participate.
 Such funds will be returned without deduction or interest.